Craigmillar: History

 Despite the relative modernity of most of the housing in the area, the settlement of Craigmillar itself is very old, and contains Craigmillar Castle.
 The castle was begun in the late 14th or early 15th century, and was occupied until the early 18th century.
-In 1660, the Craigmillar estate was bought by Sir John Gilmour.
+In 1660, the Craigmillar estate was bought by Sir John Gilmour of Craigmillar.

 The housing scheme at Niddrie Mains was created through the Housing (Scotland) Act of 1924, with lands bought from the Wauchope Estate.
 The ancient heart of the estate, Niddrie Marischal House, survived for a few years before being demolished, but an C18th mausoleum formerly attached to the house survives off Niddrie Marischal Terrace.
 The Niddrie Mains area was designed and laid out by the then City Architect, Ebenezer James MacRae from 1927.
 The separate Craigmillar estate, immediately below the castle, was planned in 1936, largely by the architect Thomas Smith.
 By 2000 the area consisted mainly of high-density inter-war and post-war public housing schemes, ranging from 1920s tenements to high-rise tower blocks.
-After 2000 the City of Edinburgh Council decided to demolish, rather than refurbish, around 2000 homes in Niddrie Mains, with only a handful of dwellings and two interwar listed schools being retained.
+After 2000, the City of Edinburgh Council decided to demolish, rather than refurbish, around 2000 homes in Niddrie Mains, with only a handful of dwellings and two interwar listed schools being retained.
 At the same time much of the interwar Craigmillar estate was either demolished or refurbished.